Edventure AI Onboarding Kit

 Step 1 — Write a skill

 A skill is a SKILL.md procedure (see the Skills lesson).
-Create one in the Hermes files — in this kit that’s ./hermes-home/skills/, which is also open in VS Code at localhost:8080.
+Create one in the hermes repo — in VS Code (aiworkspace.konomondo.org, after clone-projects) that’s projects/hermes/skills/.
+Edit, commit, push, and redeploy to apply it.

 ---